Executive Committee, Committees and Task Forces, 2013-2014 Composition, Charges, Goals and Timelines

 Ex Officio Members: Richard Hunt, Karen Paul, Robin Reeder

 The Executive Committee, which includes its three elected officers, is the governing body of the Association of Centers for the Study of Congress.
 The ACSC President serves as chair and appoints four members to the Committee.
 Three Ex Officio members represent the following institutions: Center for Legislative Archives, US Senate Historical Office, US House Office of Information and Preservation. the immediate past president also serves as a member of the Executive Committee.

 Scholarships and Awards Committee

 The Committee will establish qualifications, procedures, timelines, and forms for applications and evaluation, publicize awards as appropriate, request funding as necessary for awards and ads, and serve as panel to select recipients.
 As funding is available, additional awards will be determined by the Executive Committee, and the Scholarships and Awards Committee may recommend funding areas.
 In addition to creating award notices and advertising, the Committee will report to the Executive Committee on request and to the general membership via the website and at the annual meeting.
-Current awards are the Raymond Smock Award of $1000 to a first-time attendee of an ACSC annual meeting by a Member Institution’s staff member, and the Richard Baker Graduate Student Research Travel Grant of $1000 to support research on Congress, and the Congressional Papers Roundtable Scholarship to support someone to attend the annual CPR pre-conference at the annual meeting of the Society of American Archivists.
+Current awards are the Raymond Smock Award of $1000 to a first-time attendee of an ACSC annual meeting by a Member Institution’s staff member, the Richard Baker Graduate Student Research Travel Grant of $1000 to support research on Congress, and the Congressional Papers Roundtable Scholarship to support someone to attend the annual CPR pre-conference at the annual meeting of the Society of American Archivists.

 TASK FORCESCongress Week Task Force

 Marie Carr (Chair)